We excavate the area, lay a proper base and construct a patio to last

 The lighter colours are very effective in brightening up small shady gardens and courtyards .

-Because its a natural stone the colours and rivens vary, catalogues don't show this, so before I order its well worth a visit to a local builders merchant to see the colours for yourself.
+Because its a natural stone the colours and rivens vary, catalogues don't show this, so before I order its well worth a visit to a local builders supply company to see the colours for yourself.

 Concrete paving slabs

-Concrete slabs can be an attractive and practical choice for garden pathways, steps and patios and are available in a wide range of colours, prices, surface finishes, from rivened, flat and non slip surfaces.
+Concrete slabs can be an attractive and practical choice for paving garden pathways, steps and patios and are available in a wide range of colours, prices, surface finishes, from rivened, flat and non slip surfaces for wheelchairs and elderly gardeners.

 DIY slab laying tips This is a basic guide to laying a patio, always read the suppliers patio laying guide.
 Indian Sandstone and other natural flagstones can be laid on a bed of Sharp sand but concrete slabs should always be laid on a bed of mortar.